 If your employer doesn’t conduct an exit interview, there are still ways to get closure.
 Here are a few tips:

-- Request a meeting with your supervisor.
-Your supervisor might be willing to meet with you one-on-one to discuss your real reasons for leaving.
+- Request one.
+Your supervisor might be willing to meet with you one-on-one to discuss your reasons for leaving.
 If so, be prepared to share what could have been done to change the situation with you and what could help the employer keep good employees.
 Avoid rehashing old disputes or trying to solicit information that can be used against them in a legal action.
 They’ll be watching for this.

 - Consult a career coach.Whether you left willingly or were forced out, the end of an employment relationship can be a lot like breaking up with a friend or partner.
 A career coach can help you work through the emotional aspects of the change and redirect that energy toward a more successful future.